jikan-me/jikan-rest/README.md

-# Jikan REST 2.0 Source
+# Jikan REST 2.X Source

-Woops, you're here too early! ;)
+The source is in the Development branch.